eerohele/sigel/README.md

 ## XSLT

-Sigel lets you write XSLT, but with parenthesis instead of angle brackets.
+Sigel lets you write XSLT, but with parentheses instead of angle brackets.

 ### Example